starchildluke/centiskorch/src/content/nicknames/blastoise.md

 There was early concept art for a Pokémon called "Karabajio" which looked a helluva lot like Blastoise but without the water cannons (or maybe they were tucked in, we'll never know).
 The name looked like a play on Caravaggio as an homage to Teenage Mutant Ninja Turtles using famous Renassiance artists for their names.

-(**Please note**: *some nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
-I usually prompt it to give me two lots of lists and I prune them.
-Most of them don't make the cut and I'll always note if they were from an LLM.*)

 ## Nicknames

+My methodology for nicknames is as follows:

-I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I may use generative AI for inspiration.
+I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
+* I'll usually list my inspiration for a nickname so you know where they came from

+With all that said, let's look at those Blastoise nicknames!

 ### S-Tier